pingchenchang/titanic/README.md

 This is a data set from kaggle - Titanic Machine Learning from Disaster.
-I tried to use random forest, Support Vector Machine, K-Nearest Neighbor and CNN to predict which Model will have the highest accuracy.
+I use random forest, Support Vector Machine, K-Nearest Neighbor and CNN to predict which Model will have the highest accuracy.

 1. Data Part
     - Fill up null value